jonahnewman/zr-github-crx/README.md

 # About
 ## What is this?
 This repo contains the source code for a chrome extension that will allow you to push code to GitHub from the [Zero Robotics](http://zerorobotics.mit.edu) IDE.
-In addition to making commits, features include branch creation and split-screen editor merging.
 ## Why not just publish this on the Chrome Webstore?
 Chrome extensions can't really keep secrets.
 That's a problem because in order to use GitHub's API, you need a Client Secret that should not be shared with users.
 In addition, using a published version of this extension would require trusting the publisher with your team's code, whereas the source-code of a self-built version can be audited.